ManticoreGamesInc/platform-documentation/src/getting_started/other_platforms.md

 ### Core is in Alpha

 Core is still in Open Alpha, which means there are a number of features that are yet to come, like monetization and cross-platform support.
-As an Open Alpha Creator, you are in a position to build some of the first, ground-breaking games in Core and to influence it's direction through feedback and creation.
+As an Open Alpha Creator, you are in a position to build some of the first ground-breaking games in Core and to influence its direction through feedback and creation.

 ### Terminology